ShrutiBendale/ShrutiAndSkyeFrontend/README.md

 - Run `npm start` to test the code locally in your browser
 - To test the prod build assets locally:
-  1. Run `npm run build`, this will create build folder with the static assets
+  1. Run `npm run build`, this will create the build folder with the static assets
   2. Run `serve -s build` an open the link in the terminal in the browser to verify the changes.

 #### Notes: